PacoTiger/ngLogotype/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+Remenber to deploy in Github Page, you have to use option `--prod` and `--base-ref "https..."` and then `ngh` that is the alias of angular-cli-ghpages